 The eiderdown used in our comforters and pillows comes from a unique sanctuary located on islands in the St. Lawrence Estuary in Canada.
 These sanctuary islands provide a relatively safe place for the eider ducks to rest and nest during their annual migration.

 A Male Eider Duck, 2 Females and 4 Fluffy Ducklings

-These sanctuaries are closely managed and cared for by the Société Duvetnor Ltée (a non-profit organization founded by Jean Bédard), in conjunction with the Canadian Wildlife Service.
+These sanctuaries are closely managed and cared for by the Société Duvetnor Ltée (a non-profit organization), in cooperation with the Canadian Wildlife Service.
 Many other birds that live and nest on these islands also benefit from the work of this group, along with the Eider Duck.

 An Eider Duck Nest

-The female eider duck plucks the down from her breast to line her nest and cover
+The female eider duck will pluck the down from her breast and line her nest and cover

-the eggs, keeping them warm.
-As the eggs near the end of the incubation period the down is gathered from the nests by a devoted team of wildlife biologists and volunteer assistants.
 Great care is taken to minimize any disturbance to the eider duck during this process, and while the birds are nesting their human guardians help protect them from predators, both human and wild.
-This relationship

 insure the continued existence of a beautiful rare bird and a valuable resource.